 Problem Cause Solution Blurry video or requested resolution cannot be set.
 If the graphics controller was upgraded, the correct video drivers might not be loaded.
 Install the video drivers included in the upgrade kit.
 Monitor is not capable of displaying requested resolution.
 Change requested resolution.
 The picture is broken up, rolls, jitters, or flashes.
-The monitor connections might be incomplete, or the monitor might be incorrectly adjusted.
-Be sure the monitor cable is securely connected to the workstation. might so meer early dayacted.
-In a 2-monitor system or if another monitor is in close proximity, be sure the monitors are not interfering with each other's electromagnetic field by moving them apart.
-3. Fluorescent lights or fans might be too close to the monitor.
+The monitor connections might be incomplete, or the monitor 1.
+Be sure the monitor cable is securely connected to the workstation. might be incorrectly adjusted.
+2. In a 2-monitor system or if another monitor is in close proximity, be sure the monitors are not interfering with each other's electromagnetic field by moving them apart.
+Fluorescent lights or fans might be too close to the monitor.
 Monitor must be degaussed.
 Degauss the monitor.
 Vibrating or rattling noise coming from inside a CRT monitor when powered on.
 Monitor degaussing coil has been activated.
 None.
 It is normal for the degaussing coil to be activated when the monitor is powered on.
 Clicking noise coming from inside a CRT monitor.
 Electronic relays have been activated inside the monitor.
 None.
 It is normal for some monitors to make a clicking noise when turned on and off, when going in and out of Standby mode, and when changing resolutions.
 High pitched noise coming from inside a flat-panel monitor.
 Brightness and contrast settings are too high.
 Lower brightness and contrast settings.
-Fuzzy focus; streaking, ghosting, or shadowing effects; horizontal scrolling lines; faint vertical bars; or Flat-panel monitor's internal digital conversion circuits Select the monitor's Auto-Adjustment option in the monitor's on-screen display menu. unable to center the picture on the interpret the output synchronization of the graphic 2.
+Fuzzy focus; streaking, ghosting, or shadowing effects; horizontal scrolling lines; faint vortical bars; or Flat-panel monitor's internal digital conversion circuits Select the monitor's Auto-Adjustment option in the monitor's on-screen display menu. unable to center the picture on the screen.
+(Flat-panel monitors using an analog VGA input connection only.) interpret the output synchronization of the graphic card.
 Manually synchronize the Clock and Clock Phase on- screen display functions.
 Download SoftPaq SP20930 or SP22333, depending on the monitor, to assist with the synchronization.
 Certain typed symbols do not appear correctly.
 The font you are using does not support that particular symbol.
 Use the Character Map to locate the and select the appropriate symbol.
-ClickStart>All Programs> Accessories>System Tools>Character Map.
+Click Start>All Programs> Accessories>System Tools>Character Map.
 You can copy the symbol from the Character Map into a document.